Geass2116/Tech-A-Thon/README.md

 # Tech-A-Thon
-A problem statement given in
+A problem statement of Tech-a-Thon